frymatic/frymatic.github.io/Fundamentals_of_Programming_in_Python.md

 ## How did you go about creating it?

 It first started as a partner project.
 In our initial pass, we had numerous If Elif trees to achieve the appropriate result.
-The we streamlined.
+Then we streamlined individually.

 ## What problems did you encounter?
 How did you solve them?